shannoding/cmu-iff-next/README.md

 ## Overview

-This project primarily uses [Next.js' Static HTML export](https://nextjs.org/docs/advanced-features/static-html-export) feature to build a medium sized site with some interconnectedness/interactivity that is statically served.
-The deployment process is convoluted to work under the limitation that all code is made of static client side files.
+This project primarily uses [Next.js' Static HTML export](https://nextjs.org/docs/advanced-features/static-html-export) feature to build a medium sized site with some interconnectedness/interactivity but while being statically served.
+The developer can more or less (see "Issues") write the website as if it was a normal Next.js/React app, but go through a slightly convoluted deployment process to transform it all into static client side files.

 ---